MoonPoet/xaprb-src/content/blog/2006/how-to-reverse-a-sequence-in-sql.md

 insert into t(i) values (1), (2), (3), (4), (5);
 ```

 The `pk` column is so there's something to compare the original ordering against, and I will not use it in any query other than to show the original order.
-I don't assume the sequence is composed of adjacent numbers -- there could be gaps, and they don't have to be strictly increasing.
+I don't assume the sequence is composed of adjacent numbers---there could be gaps, and they don't have to be strictly increasing.

 ### Method 1: in-place, one statement